 Folk and traditional arts encompass a diverse array artists and communities from rural cowboys, farm folk and American Indians living in urban/rural areas and on reservation lands to the many cultural, occupational and ethnic groups throughout Utah, each with unique identities and practices.
-Traditional arts include crafts, music, dance and stories passed down through families and communities or within tribal, ethnic or occupational groups.
+Traditional arts include crafts, music, dance and stories passed down through families and shared cultural communities.
 These artistic skills, which often reflect the values and knowledge of earlier generations, are a vital component of Utah’s culture, heritage and identity.

 Chase Home Museum

 Folk Arts Collection

 Utah’s Folk Arts Collection was established in 1976.
 This collection of works made by Utah artists includes not only paintings and sculpture, but also handmade rugs, woodcarving, needlework and weaving.
 It contains more than 400 pieces of folk art ranging from handcrafted saddles and American Indian beadwork to a variety of traditional crafts from the state’s European, Asian, Latino and Polynesian communities.
 Certain objects are also featured in both traveling and temporary exhibits.

 - Mondays in the Park – this concert series, produced in partnership with Excellence in the Community, is a free concert held on Monday evenings in July and August at 7 p.m. at the Chase Home Museum in Salt Lake City’s Liberty Park.

-- Folk Art Workshops – Learn how to create your own folk art.
+- Folk Art Workshops – Learn more about specific folk art traditions.
 Spend time on the Chase Home porch or balcony with local folk artists in these hands-on workshops.
 Artists, dates and prices vary.
 Visit the Chase Home Facebook page for the most up-to-date info on workshops.

 Grants to support folk, ethnic and traditional arts are available on an annual basis to support teaching in both one-on-one and group settings.
 Project grants assist individual artists and cultural communities in developing, perpetuating or presenting their own traditional art forms.

 - Arts Project Grants target local grass-roots organizations and artists, both urban and rural, throughout the state, assisting them in planning new projects and obtaining the seed money needed to leverage greater community support.
 Folk artists are eligible to apply for other Utah Arts & Museums funding throughout the year.